Scottish Graduate School of Social Science - Economic and Social Research Council Funding

 To be considered, you should:

-complete the SGSSS Open Competition application form and upload it to GradHub by 10 January 2020 (noon).
-Applicants will be asked to also upload copies of their transcripts, CV and one reference which is not to be from a proposed supervisor.
+complete the SGSSS Open Competition application form and upload it to SGSSS Apply by 5.00pm Thursday 8th December 2022.
+Applicants will be asked to also upload copies of their transcripts, CV and two references.

 It is useful for applicants to email the School Postgraduate Office to register their interest in ESRC funding as this will allow us to track your applications effectively.

-Students must have submitted an application to study AND have registered with the GradHub in order to be considered.
+Students must have submitted an application to study AND have registered with the SGSSS Apply system in order to be considered.
 Late applications will not be considered.

-Intial consideration will be made internally the programme and GradHub application submitted.
-Shortlisted candidates will have the opportunity to work with supervisors to develop the final submission in late January/early February 2020.
+Intial consideration will be made internally the programme and SGSSS Apply application submitted.
+Shortlisted candidates will have the opportunity to work with supervisors to develop the final submission in late January/early February 2023.

 Should you have any questions regarding this funding opportunity, the following contacts are available to help.